tobiaspariente/tobiaspariente/README.md

 ## ⚡ Working On

-- I'm currently founding a non-profit organization for honeless people in Paris that make a link between charity and technology.
+- I'm currently building a non-profit organization for homeless people in Paris that make a link between charity and technology, in partnership with many foundations such as Rothschild Foundation.
+Kickstart budget raised from French associations: €10,000